Welcome to Camp Kesem UCSD

 Camp Kesem UCSD was founded in 2004.
 It is a week-long summer camp open to all children ages 6-13 and teens ages 14-16 who have a parent in treatment for cancer, in remission for cancer, or has passed away from cancer, regardless of financial status, race, religion, or nationality.

-In 2013, our camp will take place from June 23rd to the 29th.
-Location is at the Pathfinder Ranch campsite.
+In 2013, our camp took place from June 23rd to the 29th.
+Location was at the Pathfinder Ranch campsite.
 The camp currently has 110 open camper spots, with a 3:1 camper to counselor ratio.
-Our goal is to provide these 110 campers with a magical week of fun in a comfortable and supportive environment where they can build a strong network of friendships with peers undergoing a similar challenge.
+Our goal the upcoming year is to provide 135 campers with a magical week of fun in a comfortable and supportive environment where they can build a strong network of friendships with peers undergoing a similar challenge.

 Camp Kesem UCSD is completely developed, organized, and run by students of the University of California, San Diego, but is not affiliated with The University of California, San Diego in any way.